andreikop/python-ws-discovery/README.md

 Code was then forked and maintained by Andrei Kopats.

+Python2 support fixes by Michael Leinartas.

 Python3 port done by Pieter Jordaan.

-Packaging, major refactoring & command-line client by Petri Savolainen.
+Packaging, major refactoring & command-line clients and reStructuredText package documentation by Petri Savolainen.

-Python2 support fixes by Michael Leinartas.